The Golden Fool: Plot summary

-Fitz has succeeded in rescuing Prince Dutiful from the clutches of the Piebald rebels.
-But once again the cost of protecting the Farseer line has been dear: Nighteyes is dead.

-Fitz, though bitter and grieving after the death of his beloved wit-partner, the wolf Nighteyes, reluctantly takes the post of Skillmaster to teach prince Dutiful the Skill.
+Fitz though bitter and grieving after the death of his beloved wit-partner Nighteyes, reluctantly takes the post of Skillmaster to teach Prince Dutiful the Skill.
 He feels he must since he is almost Dutiful's father.
-Dutiful, the heir to the throne, was conceived by Verity using Fitz's body fifteen years earlier with the use of the skill, and because of this is both Skilled and Witted.
+Dutiful, the heir to the throne, was conceived by Verity using Fitz's body fifteen years earlier with the use of the Skill, and because of this is both Skilled and Witted.
 Fitz is not a great teacher and barely has control of his own Skill, but he is the only one left that has been actually taught how to use it.
 He knows that Dutiful must be protected from the addictive qualities of the Skill, as well as the dangerous temptations of the Wit and the political machinations surrounding both as the Piebalds threaten to throw the Six Duchies into civil war.

-At the urging of his old mentor the Master Assassin Chade, now Queen Kettricken's Lord Councillor, he also attempts to seek new Skill users as companions for Dutiful.
-Maintaining a pose as the servant Tom Badgerlock to the Fool's own pose as the decadent noble Lord Golden, he stays in the castle and teaches his new Skill coterie, including the overeager Chade.
-His search leads him to a most unlikely candidate; a mentally-challenged young man named Thick, suspicious after years of mistreatment but stronger in the Skill than anyone Fitz has ever encountered.
+Maintaining a pose as the servant Tom Badgerlock to the Fool's own pose as the decadent noble Lord Golden, rumors surrounding the relationship between Fitz and the Fool start to wear on Fitz.
+The two have a large fight as Fitz demands answers of the Fool that the Fool does not want to give and they go for a time without speaking.

+As Fitz acclimatizes to the secret room once owned by Chade, he meets Thick; Thick is a young man with mental limitations who is stronger in the Skill than anyone that Fitz has ever met.
+Initially, Thick dislikes Fitz strongly but the two come to understand each other.
+Thick unknowingly reveals that he has been coerced for information on Fitz by the Piebalds.
+Using this information, Fitz tracks the Piebalds to Buckkeep town and kills three of them including Laudwine, as well as Laudwine's wit-beast.
+Fitz also sustains a mortal injury while rescuing Civil Bresinga who likewise was coerced to serve the Piebalds.

+Dutiful, The Fool, Thick, and Chade all work together to use the Skill in order to save Fitz's life, cementing themselves as Dutiful's coterie.
+This causes Chade's Skill ability to manifest for the first time, and also cures Fitz of many other injuries, such as the ones he sustained in Regal's dungeon.
+Fitz begins training the coterie in earnest with varying success.